vinc/vinc.cc/src/hardware/computers.html.md

 processor to run at 20 MHz but it could have been 16 MHz.

 It was our first desktop computer with a color screen.
 It came from a friend of my father at work I think.
-We probably got it around 1996.
+We probably got it around September 1996.
 It was running Windows 3.1 and I played many games on it.
 I remember the many installation disks needed for the system.

-Discovering Prince of Persia in color with a better sound was incredible.
+Discovering Prince of Persia in color was incredible.
 I remember fondly playing Another World many times, and Wolfenstein 3D a bit later, but maybe it was on the next computer.

 [2]: https://en.wikipedia.org/wiki/IBM_PS/1#Model_2121